cyberdelia/trunk/README.rst

 Trunk tries to be as simple as possible ::

     t = Trunk("postgres://localhost/noclue")
-    for channel, payload in t.listen("clues"):
+    for channel, payload in t.notifications("clues"):
         print channel, payload
     t.notify("clues", "chandelier")
     t.unlisten("clues")